The Difference Between A Brochure Website & A Lead Generation Website

 • A software-as-a-service would have a page that compares it to each of its main competitors.

-• A consultant would have a page to download their latest eBook.
+• A consultant would have a page to download their latest ebook.

 Here’s an example of an excellent landing page by Uber.
-Notice the easy-to-understand language (“Drive with Uber”), benefits-based copy (“Earn money on your schedule”), engaging image, and clear call to action (the signup form).
+Notice the easy-to-understand language (“Drive with Uber”), benefits-based copy (“Earn money on your schedule”), engaging image, and clear call to action (the sign-up form).

-a content management system like WordPress (it’s free) with a theme.
+Try using a content management system like WordPress (it’s free) with a theme.
 Depending on your budget, you can opt for a custom-designed website, or use a commercial theme and make your own basic customizations for a fraction of the price.

 We recommend getting your themes from one of these sources: